 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.
+- Show or hide the main menu.

 Access the release notes.

-Access the product help.
+- Access the product help.

+- Change the language.
-Set light theme or dark theme.

-The user menu contains:

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account.

-Log out: Log out from the current account.

-- The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.
+Set light theme or dark theme. - The user menu contains: - Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out : Log out from the current account. - The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.